 How to get a Home Loan

 - Savings / deposit - To purchase any property you will require a deposit.
-This can be achieved through savings or a few other methods however most lenders will expect you to demonstrate that you have the ability to save money (i.e. you are good with your money and a lower risk borrower).
+This can be achieved through savings, a gift from family or through a guarantee however lenders will expect you to demonstrate that you have the ability to save money and make repayments.

 - Credit check - All Australians are eligible for one free credit check per year.
 If you are unaware of any potential credit issues, it is worth completing a free credit check which can be done through Equifax.
 All applications undergo a credit check so it's best to know what may surface if you have had some debt and missed payments in the past.

 If you need a budget planning tool which can assist you to identify where your money is being spent, try the Money Smart Budget Planner, it's simple and very helpful.

-- Purchase price - Add your loan amount and your deposit amount first to get a rough idea of purchase price.
+- Purchase price - After completing the above, add your loan amount and your deposit balance to get a rough idea of purchase price.
 The other items to be considered are stamp duty (how to calculate stamp duty), legal fees and other costs to determine your approximate purchase price.
 If you are lost at this point and unsure what purchase price you should be looking at, then contact us as we are here to assist.

-- Market research - If you have an understanding of your potential purchase price, go to your favourite property advertising website (e.g Real Estate or Domain), select some search criteria for your purchase price, location and property specifics to understand what you may be able to buy based on your estimated purchase price.
+- Market research - If you have an understanding of your potential purchase price, go to your favourite property listing website (here is our list of the best websites), select some search criteria for your purchase price, location and property specifics to understand what you may be able to buy based on your estimated purchase price.

-The borrowing capacity and servicing assessment process conducted with our trusted mortgage advisor will look somewhat like this:
+The borrowing capacity assessment and engagement with our trusted mortgage broker will look somewhat like this:

-- Getting to know you - Book an appointment with one of our mortgage advisors so we can understand you and your current circumstances, goals and timeframes.
-This will be a 30min phone discussion where we will also ask for a break down on who the applicants for the home loan will be, what your financial position is (assets and liabilities), plus your income.
+- Getting to know you - Book an appointment with one of our mortgage advisors so we can discuss your current circumstances, goals and time frames.
+In this 30min phone discussion we will ask for a break down your financial position, your assets, liabilities, incomes and expenses.

-- Appointment - Our mortgage advisor will then book an appointment with you to present the information including some lender options who would suit your requirements and objectives.
-This is a face to face meeting and you should allow up to 90min in case there is a lot of detail you wish to discuss.
-We also verify ID and certify your ID for your application.
+- Appointment - Once we have options confirmed we will book an appointment to present the information including lender options who would suit your requirements and objectives.
+We also verify and certify your ID with all applicants at this meeting.

-At this point, you may have spent anywhere from 2hrs up to days, months or years saving for a deposit, preparing yourself for a home loan application and finding your trusted mortgage broker.
+At this point, you may have spent anywhere from 2hrs to days, months or years saving for a deposit, preparing yourself for a home loan application and speaking with your trusted mortgage broker.
 Your mortgage broker has also likely spent days speaking with you getting to know you, your goals and objectives, confirming lender options and working on your application.